transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 Private data is a feature of Hyperledger Fabric networks at version 1.2 or higher and is used to keep sensitive information private from other organization members **on a channel**.
 Data privacy is achieved by using [private data collections](https://hyperledger-fabric.readthedocs.io/en/release-2.2/private-data/private-data.html#what-is-a-private-data-collection "What is a private data collection?"){: external}.
 For example, several wholesalers and a set of farmers might be joined to a single channel.
 If a farmer and a wholesaler want to transact privately, they can create a channel for this purpose.
 But they can also decide to create a private data collection on the smart contract that governs their business interactions to maintain privacy over sensitive aspects of the sale, such as the price, without having to create a secondary channel.
 To learn more about when to use private data within a blockchain, visit the [Private Data](https://hyperledger-fabric.readthedocs.io/en/release-2.2/private-data/private-data.html#private-data "Private data"){: external} concept article in the Fabric documentation.

 In order to use private data with {{site.data.keyword.blockchainfull_notm}} Platform, the following three conditions must be satisfied:
 1. **Define the private data collection.** A private data collection file can be added to your smart contract.
 Then, at run time, your client application can use private data-specific chaincode APIs to input and retrieve data from the collection.
-For more information about how to use private data collections with your smart contract, see the Fabric [Private data tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/private_data_tutorial.html#build-a-collection-definition-json-file){: external}.
+For more information about how to use private data collections with your smart contract, see the Fabric [Secured asset transfer in Fabric](https://hyperledger-fabric.readthedocs.io/en/release-2.2/secured_asset_transfer/secured_private_asset_transfer_tutorial.html){: external}.
 2. **Install, propose, approve and commit.** After you define the smart contract private data collection, you need to use the smart contract lifecycle process to install the smart contract package along with its private data collection on your organization peers.
 3. **Configure anchor peers.** Because cross organizational [gossip](https://hyperledger-fabric.readthedocs.io/en/release-2.2/gossip.html){: external} must be enabled for private data to work, an anchor peer must exist for each organization in the collection definition.
 Refer to this information for [how to configure anchor peers](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers) on your network.

 Your channel is now configured to use private data.